bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Down at the bottom here, we need to add append child card body, and then we just need to return card.
-That\'s going to take this card object or this piece of HTML that we\'ve created that has all this stuff in it and return it.
+That&apos;s going to take this card object or this piece of HTML that we&apos;ve created that has all this stuff in it and return it.
 This is a long function that makes all of these elements and returns that card which should be a big piece of HTML.